 Waterborne bacteria do not survive the distillation process, which reduces the risk of disease.

 - Cleansing the body with pure water: When drinking distilled water, a person is consuming water with no other additives.
-As distilled water is pure, some people believe it can be cleansing for the body.
+As distilled water is pure, some people believe it can be cleansing for the body, though data on this is limited.

 - Reducing the risk of disease: Distillation removes waterborne pathogens.
 Most waterborne disease-causing bacteria do not survive distillation.